 (d) Evidence of basic skills mastery.
-Preferred documentation is passing scores on one of Commission-approved basic skills tests;
+Preferred documentation is passing scores on one of Commission-approved basic skills tests.
+In the alternative, completion of specified coursework, per OAR 584-036-0082;

 (e) Evidence of civil rights knowledge.
-Document is passing score on a Commission-approved test of knowledge of U.S. and Oregon civil rights and professional ethics;
+Document is passing score on a Commission-approved test of knowledge of U.S. and Oregon civil rights and professional ethics.